 Get your workout in early and you’ll be able to make the most of your evenings – relaxing on a patio, enjoying a BBQ or spending time outdoors with friends and family.
 When the sun is shining through your bedroom windows and the temperature’s cooler you’re probably getting up earlier anyway, so why not use that time for fitness?

 If you’re already working out in the morning use the summer to tap into your sense of adventure by trying something new.
 This will challenge new muscle groups and challenge the way you think about a workout.
-Hop on your bike for an early morning ride, create your own AM workout in the park, or grab some friends and head to a class indoors (I’m partial to spin).
+Hop on your bike for an early morning ride, create your own AM workout in the park, or try an online at home workout.

 If you switch your workout to the morning, don’t skip your fuel.
 If your workout is intense or longer than 30 minutes (long runs, HIIT class, an intense spin class) you’re going to need fuel.
-I recommend looking for easy to digest carbohydrates and holistic stimulants to help get you focused with energy to burn.
+Look for premium carbohydrates and holistic stimulants to help get you get into the zone.
 Reach for Vega Sport Pre-Workout Energizer 20 minutes before and get ready to work that new workout plan.
 If you’re heading out for something lighter or less than 30 minutes (short bike ride, yoga or quick stand-up paddleboard session) you still want to get focused but might not need the fuel.
 For those workouts check out Vega Sport Sugar-Free Energizer with 100mg of caffeine and sweetened only with stevia.
-Did I mention it’s only 5 calories?
-Talk about pre-workout win!

-Channel your inner Venus Williams, don your favorite visor, and keep your head protected from the heat.
+Don your favorite visor, and keep your head protected from the heat.
 Not only will you like you came to play but you’ll also protect your head from the heat and sun.
-Let’s face it; a sunburnt scalp isn’t a good look on anyone, not to mention it isn’t good for your health.
+Let’s face it; a sunburnt scalp isn’t a good look on anyone.

 Pair your hat or visor with lightweight, breathable gear.
 Bonus points for gear made from moisture-wicking fabrics.
 You already read labels when it comes to what you put in your body.
 Summer is the time to start checking labels for what you put on your body.
-That old, baggy cotton t-shirt you’ve been wearing for years?
-Time to retire it.
-It’s doing nothing for you but trapping in heat and sweat.
-Instead focus on clothes that breathe or wick moisture away so you can keep your cool when the temperature rises.
+Focus on clothes that breathe or wick moisture away so you can keep your cool when the temperature rises.

 Stay cool in the heat by sipping cool beverages before, during and after your workout.
-Take another cue from Kanye and stay hydrated, ALL DAY.
 If you feel like you’re drinking so. much. water. but you still aren’t hydrated that could be because you’re missing essential electrolytes, such as calcium, magnesium, sodium and potassium.

 Take small sips of water all day long and incorporate electrolyte-rich foods into your day.
 Get your electrolytes with leafy green veggies and high water content foods like watermelon and cucumber.
-Put a summertime twist on those greens with these Green Smoothie Ice Pops and use your summertime favorite, watermelon, in this refreshing Hydrating Watermelon Smoothie.
+And if you’re looking for an easy (and refreshing) way to flavor your water while adding electrolytes, try Vega Sport® Hydrator.